mingchen/docker-android-build-box/README.md

 ## Tags

 You can use a tag to a specific stable version, rather than `latest` of docker image, to avoid breaking your build.
-For example `mingc/android-build-box:1.25.0`
+For example `mingc/android-build-box:1.25.0`.

-**Note**: versions `1.0.0` up to `1.17.0` included every single Build Tool version and every Android Platform version available.
-This generated large Docker images, around 5 GB.
-Newer versions of `android-build-box` only include a subset of the newest Android Tools, so the Docker images are smaller.
+**Note**: versions `1.0.0` up to `1.17.0` included every single Build Tool version and every Android Platform version available at the time.
+Newer versions of `android-build-box` only include a subset of the newest Android Tools.

 ### 1.25.0